Perfect Style Can Make Your Home Feel Like Home

+For the cabinet door style, choose a raised panel design and such architectural details as crown moldings and other millwork.
 One of the reasons for the popularity of the traditional kitchen is its gracious style its timelessness and the fact that it is unaffected by design trends that come and go.

 There are so many finish styles of cabinet hardware drawer pulls that can match the traditional kitchen or bathroom.
-Some of our most favorites are: Oil Rubbed Bronze drawer pulls, Antique Bronze drawer pulls, Weathered Brass, Rustic Brass, and Wrought Iron drawer pulls.
+Some of our favorites are: Oil Rubbed Bronze drawer pulls, Antique Bronze drawer pulls, Weathered Brass, Rustic Brass, and Wrought Iron drawer pulls.

-It is best to build your country kitchen around wood cabinets in a natural stain, a weathered or bleached finish, or a even add cheerful paint color such as deep red.
+It is best to build your country kitchen around wood cabinets in a natural stain, a weathered or bleached finish, or even add cheerful paint color such as deep red.
 Neither elegance nor sleekness (as most commonly seen in the contemporary style) is the goal; so mismatched cabinets, freestanding unfitted pieces, or open shelves filled with dishes are the norm.

 There are many offshoots of this basic look – English country, cottage, Victorian, and arts and crafts, to name a few.
 If you are the country kitchen type, one of these variations is sure to please you.

-We offer a great deal of cabinet hardware cabinet knobs finishes to match the country style: Take a look at out Venetian Bronze cabinet knobs, Old English Copper, Wrought Iron, Brushed Antique Pewter and Aged English hardware.
+We offer a great deal of cabinet hardware cabinet knobs finishes to match the country style: Take a look at our Venetian Bronze cabinet knobs, Old English Copper, Wrought Iron, Brushed Antique Pewter and Aged English hardware.

 Although the contemporary or modern style of those days remains pared down for the most part, this style has started to make a significant comeback in our day and age.
-The striking features of today’s contemporary or modern kitchen is frameless, flat panel cabinetry with clean lines and simple cabinet hardware.
+The striking features of today’s contemporary or modern kitchen are frameless, flat panel cabinetry with clean lines and simple cabinet hardware.
 You will typically also find wood finishes, such as maple, cherry, and birch in lighter tones.
 Cabinet doors that are made of glass and metal, most often constructed of aluminum, are popular because these will go well with almost any contemporary appliances.
-Natural surfacing materials such as stone and tile and concrete or even solid such surfacing and laminate dominate surfaces.
+Natural surfacing materials such as stone and tile and concrete or even solid such as surfacing and laminate dominate surfaces.